octokit/octokit.js/docs/src/pages/api/09_throttling.md

 In order to automatically throttle requests as recommended in [GitHub’s best practices for integrators](https://developer.github.com/v3/guides/best-practices-for-integrators/), we recommend you install the [`@octokit/plugin-throttling` plugin](https://github.com/octokit/plugin-throttling.js).

 The `throttle.onAbuseLimit` and `throttle.onRateLimit` options are required.

-Return `true` to automatically retry the request after `retryAfter` seconds.
+Return `true` from these functions to automatically retry the request after `retryAfter` seconds.
+Return `false` or `undefined` to skip retry and throw the error.

 ```js
 const { Octokit } = require("@octokit/rest");